810Teams/clubs-and-events-backend/_readme/guide/community/qr-code-tab.md

 ### Create QR Code

+First, generate a random string to use as a join key by calling this API.
+The default length is 32.

+`GET api/generator/join-key/generate`

-First, create a join key.
+Next, use the generated string that was just generated to create a join key.

 `POST api/generator/join-key`